njt1982/ChunkFinderSite/index.md

-# Welcome to Chunk Finder Site
+# Welcome to Chunk Finder App for iOS

 ## Privacy Policy